-Pattern Key Feature Illustration Using examples to illustrate a point Description Giving precise details about methods, essential information and features or summarizing the masubsequent analysis Process / Sequence Arranging the details in a time order (e.g. steps or stages), spatial 74 order (e.g. left to right, top to bottom, clockwise 75 , foreground to background), or order of importance.
+Pattern Key Feature Illustration Using examples to illustrate a point Giving precise details about methods, essential background Description information and features or summarizing the main points for subsequent analysis Process Arranging the details in a time order (e.g. steps or stages), spatial 72 / Sequence order (e.g. left to right, top to bottom, clockwise 73 , foreground to background), or order of importance.
+Comparison Explaining how two or more things are alike and/or how they are and Contrast different.
+Cause and Effect Exploring the reasons for something and examining the results of events or actions.